giulong/spectrum/README.md

 Check the `extent` node in the [configuration.default.yaml](spectrum/src/main/resources/yaml/configuration.default.yaml) to see how to customise it.

 > 💡 Tip<br/>
-> The default file name of the produced html report contains a timestamp, which is useful to rotate them.
+> The default file name of the produced html report contains a timestamp, which is useful to always generate a new file.
-> While developing, it could be useful to override the `extent.fileName` to have a fixed name.
+> While developing, it could be worth it to override the `extent.fileName` to have a fixed name.
-> This way it will be overridden, so you can keep it open in a browser and just refresh the page after each execution.
+> This way the report will be overridden, so you can keep it open in a browser and just refresh the page after each execution.

 You can see an example report here: